Samihat11/e-commerce-backend/README.md

 2. Run `npm install`.

-3. In the .env file update the DB_USER and DB_PASSWORD with your mySQL login details.
+3. In the .env file update the DB_USER and DB_PASSWORD with your mySQL login detail and rename the file to .env.

 4. Log into MySQL from the terminal and `run source db/schema.sql;` to create the database.